stackai/stackai-vpc/README.md

 ## Hardware

-A system with at least 64GB of RAM and at least 16 CPU cores is recommended.
-In terms of storage, it is recommended that you have 1TB of available disk space.
+1. At least 64GB of RAM
+2. At least 16 CPU cores
+3. 1TB of disk space

 ## Software